International Travel in F-1 Status

 Getting a Travel Signature

 Travel signatures cover all return travel to the U.S. for 12 months from the signature date (i.e. you do not need to get a new signature each time you travel).
-If you travel outside the U.S., in order to re-enter your I-20 must have been signed for travel by the Reves Center in the last 12 months.
-Travel signatures are on page 3 of the I-20.
+If you travel outside the U.S., to return you need a travel signature on your I-20 from ISSP signed in the last 12 months.
+Travel signatures are on page 2 of the I-20.

-If you have a problem at the U.S. border during regular office hours, call the Reves Center at (757) 221-3594.
+If you have a problem at the U.S. border during regular office hours, call ISSP at (757) 221-3590.
 Outside of regular office hours, contact the W&M Police at (757) 221-4596, and they will contact an International Student Advisor.

 Returning from Canada, Mexico, and the Caribbean Islands